Deepak-Gangwani/Ingestion-Api-Analytics-Task/README.md

 - Well-organized code to improve readability and maintainability.

-### 🛠️ Procedure to Run the Project of project of Task-1 and Task-2
+### 🛠️ Procedure to Run the Project of Task-1 and Task-2
 #### Prerequisites
 Before you begin, ensure you have the following installed on your local machine:
 - Python 3.x: Make sure you have Python installed.
 You can download it from the official Python website.